Keeping Your Child and Family Safe During the COVID-19 Pandemic

 If a teacher is standing in front of the room teaching or giving instruction, they will not wear a mask, so as to be able to give instruction and enunciate.
 However, once teachers begin the class portion that they are right next to students, they will put their masks on so as to protect both teachers and students.

-All volunteers will be required to wear masks as long as the mask mandate is in effect, until we reach the "green phase", or until it is safe to move forward without masks.
+All volunteers will be required to wear masks as long as a mask mandate is in effect, until we reach the "green phase", or until it is safe to move forward without masks.

 Families will have the choice to send their children to school with or without masks, but masks for the children will not be mandated by Shining Stars Academy.